gvdenbro/web-aler-ts/scrapes/states/united-01-05.md

 DetailsSeats

+64 kg CO<sub>2</sub>Carbon emissions estimate: 64 kilograms.
+This is a lower emissions flight.

+Learn more about carbon emissions

 Economy

-€78
+€86

-United Economy (G)
+United Economy (K)

 Add to cart

 Select fare for Economy

-€78
+€86

 Economy

-€78
+€86

-United Economy (G)
+United Economy (K)

 Add to cart

 Select fare for Economy

-€78
+€86

 Displaying 1 of 1

-Did you find what you were looking for?

-YesNo

 ![](united-01-05.png)